The Importance of Gilchrist Volunteers, and Why We Need Them More Than Ever

 Living with a serious illness can be an isolating experience.
 For some of the people we serve, their only regular visitors are their Gilchrist team.
-Every team member serves an important role, but the value of our volunteers cannot be overstated.
+The value of every team member cannot be overstated, including the importance of Gilchrist volunteers.
 Through companionship and social interaction, they help ease the loneliness that many of our patients experience.
 I have seen firsthand how important this interaction can be to those who are seriously ill.

 My first week at Gilchrist, I shadowed a nurse on one of her visits.
 The patient was an elderly woman who rarely left home because of her chronic heart failure.
 When she saw us arrive, her face lit up.
 Though the nurse was there to address the patient’s medical needs, she also took time to talk to her in a way that felt like a social visit.
 She asked about pain level and also about the woman’s grandchildren.
 She explained how to take her morphine and then talked about the Orioles game.
 At the end of the visit, the patient told us visits like these were the highlight of her week.